 Therefore; ROS = 150000/1000000 = 15%

-It is important to make ROS analysis to understand what insight it puts on the financials of a company.
-Since it is a ratio that measures the efficiency as well as the profitability of a business, it shows how efficiently a company’s management is using the resources to generate revenue and earn a profit.
+It is important to make a ROS analysis to understand what insight it puts into a company’s financials.
+Since it is a ratio that measures the efficiency and profitability of a business.
+It shows how efficiently a company’s management uses the resources to generate revenue and earn a profit.
 It shows how well the products and the services are optimized and how the costs are reduced.

-It is a measure of both the efficiency and profitability metrics as profitability doesn’t always signify efficiency in a business.
-As we see in the second example, that with less amount of profit generated by Mr. Y, the percentage of the profit is double what Mr. X generates but the revenue of the latter is 20 times the former.
-Here, the efficiency card plays it role, Mr. Y generates 40% income with less revenue because he can keep the costs within 60% of the revenue generation while the operating costs of Mr. X shoot up to 80%.
+ROS is a measure of both the efficiency and profitability metrics, as profitability doesn’t always signify efficiency in a business.
+As we see in the second example, with less amount of profit generated by Mr. Y, the percentage of the profit is double what Mr. X generates, but the revenue of the latter is 20 times the former.
+Here, the efficiency card plays its role.
+Mr. Y generates 40% income with less revenue because he can keep the costs within 60% of the revenue generation while the operating costs of Mr. X shoot up to 80%.

-Thus, profitability cannot be only judged by the numbers of profit but the efficiency has to be measured along with it to actually evaluate the company’s performance.
+Thus, one cannot judge profitability only by the numbers of profits, but he should measure the efficiency along with it to evaluate the company’s performance.

 Uses of Return on Sales

-The creditors and the investors use this ratio often to understand how well the company is running and using its resources optimally or not.
-It is also a metric which can be used for comparing the peers in the industry as well as comparing owns profit with the standardized profit of the firm or the industry.
-Usually, it has been observed that the companies with 20% and above operating profit margin are more stable and efficient in managing its resources while anything more than 15% is regarded as a vulnerable one and also implicate the improper uses of the resources.
+The creditors and investors often use this ratio to understand how well the company is running.
+And if it is using its resources optimally or not.
+It is a metric for comparing the peers in the industry and comparing their own profit with the standardized profit of the firm or the industry.
+Usually, it is observed that the companies with 20% and above operating profit margins are more stable and efficient in managing their resources.
+At the same time, anything more than 15% is regarded as vulnerable and implicates the improper use of the resources.

-Return on sales thus evaluates profit of a company as well as the efficiency of the company to generate that profit.
-The ROS efficiency measurement is important for the internal as well as the external purpose.
-It is a simple yet very useful metric whose calculation is easy as well and can be used for any size of the businesses.1–5
+Return on sales thus evaluates the profit of a company and the company’s efficiency in generating that profit.
+The ROS efficiency measurement is important for internal and external purposes.
+It is a simple yet useful metric whose calculation is easy, and any business can use it regardless of its size.